jasperlinthorst/reveal/README.md

 Furthermore it uses the Python packages networkx (version 2), intervaltree, pysam and matplotlib.

+A version of REVEAL can be installed through [pip](https://pypi.org/project/reveal/):

+**pip install reveal**

-REVEAL can be installed by executing the following command:
+Or through cloning this repository on github and executing the following command:

 **python setup.py test install**